213 William R. Murchie Science Building

 Chair (Computer Science, Engineering, and Physics): Dr. Chris Pearson

 Secretary: Kathleen Leist

-Professors Loretta J. Dauwe, Mojtaba Vaziri; Associate Professor Christopher A. Pearson; Lecturers Marian Aanerud, Alan Grafe
+Professor Mojtaba Vaziri; Associate Professor Christopher A. Pearson; Assistant Professors James Alsup, Rajib Ganguly, Lecturers Marian Aanerud, Alan Grafe

 Astronomy offerings appear in the Astronomy section of this Catalog.

-Physics is concerned with questions that cannot be decided by thought alone.
-Answers have to be sought and ideas tested by experiment.
-In fact, the questions are often generated by experimental discovery.
-But there is every reason to believe that some answers, once found, have a permanent and universal validity.
-All the evidence indicates that the laws of physics are essentially the same everywhere in the observable universe.
+Physics is concerned with questions whose answers and ideas must be sought and tested by experiment.
+In fact, questions are often generated by experimental discovery.
+There is every reason to believe that answers, once found, have a permanent and universal validity as all evidence indicates that the laws of physics are the same everywhere in the universe.

-The advanced undergraduate courses in physics are designed to provide fundamental training for professional work in physics and for teaching physics in secondary schools.
-The advanced undergraduate lecture courses are supplemented by laboratory courses, in which the student may investigate problems of special interest.
+The advanced physics courses are designed to provide fundamental training for professional work in physics and for teaching physics in secondary schools.

 Note that completion of PHY 143, or PHY 143 and 145, or PHY 243 and 245, is prerequisite to certain concentration programs.

 Department Mission and Program Assessment